Las02/bachelor_project/AntibioticResistance/README.md

 ## Purpose
 The purpose of this folder is to find antibiotic genes in the the genomes downloaded with Ribdif.
-This is done through using the tool Abricate with the MEGAres database of antibiotic genes.
+This is done through using the tool Abricate with the MEGAres database of antibiotic resistance genes.

 ## Method and files
 Fasta files of antibiotic genes were downloaded from https://www.meglab.org/megares/.
 For making the fasta files into a database for Abricate they were formatted with the following: